tobiaskley/ccf_bounds_replication_package/README.md

 750 separate files are now rearranged into one data.frame `W1`.
 To this end, the script `sim/1_Wasserstein_distance/sim_merge.R` has to be run.
 The files from step 1 are expected to be in a folder `out/` of the working directory.
 This can be changed in line 27 of `sim_merge.R`.
-The output of step 2 is `W1.Rdata` is expected to be in `sim/1_Wasserstein_distance` for generation of the figures and tables (part 3 of the repository).
+The output of step 2, `W1.Rdata`, is expected to be in `sim/1_Wasserstein_distance` for generation of the figures and tables (part 3 of the repository).
 For convenience the file `W1.Rdata` is also available from the repository.